Download the Healthier Together App from the App Store or Google Play.

 Click here for an Operation Ouch video on asthma that you and your child can watch together.

-If your child is:
+If your child has any of the following:

 Keep child in upright position and reassure them.

-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features

-Give 2-5 puffs blue (salbutamol) reliever inhaler every 4 hours until symptoms improve.
 If you are still worried, please see your local pharmacist or call NHS 111 - call 111

 Children and young people who are unwell and have a high temperature should stay at home.
 They can go back to school, college or childcare when they no longer have a high temperature, and they are well enough to attend.